swetasharma/Simple-Queue-Service/README.md

 # aws-sqs
-Queue management library for review:
+Queue management library in Spring Boot for review:

 Requirements for Queue Management System: